 The November 29 test day at Abu Dhabi is the eighth day of running for each of the three teams, making a cumulative total of 24 days that completes the 2016 development programme agreed by the teams, the FIA and Pirelli.

 PROGRAMME.
 A total of five circuits have hosted the development programme, as per the details below:

 |Session||Date||Test days||Circuit||Car (s)||Type of tyre||Drivers|

 |7||Oct 14-15-16||3||Abu Dhabi||RBR||Slick||Gasly|

 |9||Nov 15-16-17||3||Abu Dhabi||FER||Slick||Vettel/Fuoco|

 RESULTS TO DATE.
 Pirelli is satisfied with the results obtained to date, despite the obvious difficulties that the teams faced in modifying their 2015 cars to exactly simulate the performance expected next year.

-Development will in any case continue throughout 2017 to deliver the improvements that have been requested, based on data obtained during races, and supply a further evolved product in 2018.
+The development will, in any case, continue throughout 2017 to deliver the improvements that have been requested, based on data obtained during races, and supply a further evolved product in 2018.